skndash96/ejae-ecom-admin-panel/README.md

 ## 🧾 Description

-ejae is an E-commerce platform for small bussiness owners who want to expand their bussiness by providing an online purchase solution to their customers.
+This is an E-commerce platform for small bussiness owners who want to expand their bussiness by providing an online purchase solution to their customers.

 ## ✨ Features